What is General Systems Theory?

 What is General Systems Theory?
 And Why It Matters for Workflow and Process Management

-In a world full of moving parts, complexity, and constant change, how do we design business processes that actually work?
+In a world full of moving parts, complexity, and constant change, how do we design business processes that work?
 The answer lies in thinking like a systems theorist.
-General Systems Theory (GST) gives us a way to understand how parts of an organisation interact, how processes create outcomes, and how feedback loops drive improvement.
+General Systems Theory (GST) provides a framework for understanding how parts of an organisation interact, how processes generate outcomes, and how feedback loops drive improvement.

 In this article, we’ll explore what General Systems Theory is, and how its principles can help you manage workflows, processes, and change more effectively.